 Every course has a five-digit class number which is used for enrollment.
 The class number appears at the top in the MyUCSC Class Search.
 The Class Detail page of a Class Search indicates whether the course is an Interview Only course requiring instructor consent.
+To enroll in one of these classes, read the section on Enrollment Conditions for Interview Only courses.
 Obtain a permission number from the instructor or department in order to enroll.